-The Mock Trial program is sponsored by the South Carolina Bar Law Related Education (LRE) Division.
-South Carolina public schools, private schools, and homeschooled students throughout the state are invited to participate in this competitive program in one of two categories; middle school or high school.
+Mock Trial is sponsored by the South Carolina Bar's Law Related Education Division (LRE).
+South Carolina public, private, and charter schools, as well as homeschooled students throughout the state are invited to participate in this competitive program at either the middle or high school level.
 Each participating school enters a team ideally composed of 16 or more students (and a minimum of six students) and requires a teacher coach sponsor.
-The SC Bar LRE Division assists in locating attorney coaches to help teams prepare for the competition and provides the team with the Case Materials, the Competition Handbook, and other competition materials on the LRE website at www.scbar.org/lre.
+SC Bar LRE assists in locating attorney coaches to help teams prepare for the competition and provides teams with the case materials, the competition handbook, and other competition materials on the SC Bar website at www.scbar.org/lre.

-The Mock Trial competitions are divided into regional competitions with a culminating state competition at both the middle and high school levels.
-A total of twelve teams advance from the regional competitions to participate in their respective state competitions using the same case.
-A middle school state competition takes place if 20 or more teams participate in the regional competitions.
+The Mock Trial season consists of regional competitions with a culminating state competition at both the middle and high school levels.
 For high school, the state champion represents South Carolina in the National High School Mock Trial competition using a new national case and rules.

 Teams are officially assigned to a region after the drop date assigned for each level.
-Once a team is assigned to a region, the team cannot switch regions without approval of the State Mock Trial Coordinator.
-(Regions are subject to be split based on courthouse capacity.)
+Once a team is assigned to a region, the team cannot switch regions without the approval of the LRE Director.
+(Regions are subject to be split based on courthouse capacity, and the number of teams in a region.)